 1. Less time waiting

-If you rely on the public system you’ll be put onto the public hospital waiting list, which could mean waiting months (or more) for your procedure.
-On the day of your planned surgery you could be bumped if there’s an emergency.
+If you rely on the public system, you’ll be put onto the public hospital waiting list, which could mean waiting months (or longer) for your procedure.
+On the day of your planned surgery, you could be bumped if there are any emergency admissions that need your theatre room.

 You could be waiting: